akkupy/Login_Signup/README.md

  * Click Deploy To Heroku
  * Fill up the App name
+ * Fill The Database Host ,User ,Password and Database.
  * Deploy
  * Wait for the deployment
- * Check if your site works on going to https://{app-name}.herokuapp.com!
+ * Check if the site works on going to https://{app-name}.herokuapp.com!

 # Self-hosting (For Devs)